MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-this-keyword.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

-The `this` keyword allows passing the current object as an argument to methods, which previously required less optimal workarounds.
+The `this` keyword is known from many programming languages such as C#, JavaScript, and Python.
+The `this` keyword can be used in codeunits in AL as a self-reference, and it allows passing the current object as an argument to methods.
 Additionally, using the `this` keyword enhances readability in larger methods by clearly indicating whether a variable is in the global or local scope.

 ## Scenarios for using `this`